-The State of Salmon in Watersheds reports on specific changes over time of the numbers of fish, as well as a broader summary about how each species is doing overall.
+The State of Salmon in Watersheds reports on specific changes over time in the numbers of fish, as well as a broader summary about how each species is doing overall.
 Each region has several charts that display abundance of the fish populations.
-“Abundance” represents the number of fish returning to spawn (either total number of fish spawning naturally, or number of wild-born fish spawning naturally).
-The type of abundance data available and used for evaluation depends on several factors, including the ability to distinguish between hatchery-origin and natural-origin fish on spawning grounds.
-In most cases, the fish that are counted toward recovery goals are wild-born (natural-origin) spawners.
+“Abundance” represents the number of fish returning to spawn (either total number of fish spawning naturally or number of wild-born fish spawning naturally).
+The type of abundance data available and used for evaluation depends on several factors, including the ability to distinguish between hatchery-origin and natural-origin (wild) fish on spawning grounds.
+In most cases, the fish that are counted toward recovery goals are wild spawners.

 Abundance is one key piece of information the National Oceanic and Atmospheric Administration (NOAA) uses to evaluate salmon recovery status.
-Additional attributes for evaluating population status that are not reported on here include productivity, life history, genetic diversity, and the spatial structure of the populations (i.e., where and when fish migrate and spawn).
-NOAA also considers threats and factors affecting the health of listed fish populations including habitat, hatcheries, harvest, and hydropower (the 4 Hs) impacts.
+Additional attributes for evaluating population status that are not reported here include productivity, life history, genetic diversity, and the spatial structure of the populations (i.e. where and when fish migrate and spawn).
+NOAA also considers threats and factors affecting the health of fish populations including habitat, hatcheries, harvest, and hydropower (the four Hs) impacts.

 The fish abundance data in this report is from the Washington Department of Fish and Wildlife.
 For more detailed information about methods and data sources, visit the Salmon Conservation and Reporting Engine.

 The abundance of juvenile (young) salmon is one of several measures that tell scientists about the health and productivity of rivers in Washington State.
 Some rivers may have more juveniles simply because they are larger, other rivers may have more juveniles because the habitat is better.